scummvm/scummvm/backends/platform/atari/readme.txt

 Some games use separate audio *and* video streams (files).
 Even if the CPU is able to handle both, the bottleneck becomes ... disk access.
 This is visible in The Curse Of Monkey Island for example -- there's audible stuttering during the intro sequence (and during the game as well).
-Increasing "output_samples" makes the rendering literally crawling!
+Increasing "audio_buffer_size" makes the rendering literally crawling!
 Why?
 Because disk I/O is busy with loading even *more* sample data so there's less time for video loading and rendering.
-Try to put "musdisk1.bun" and "musdisk2.bun" into a ramdisk (i.e. u:/ram in
-FreeMiNT), you'll be pleasantly surprised with the performance boost gained.
+Try to put "musdisk1.bun" and "musdisk2.bun" into a ramdisk (i.e. u:/ram in FreeMiNT), you'll be pleasantly surprised with the performance boost gained.

 "Mute" vs. "Mute all" in GUI vs. "No music" in GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~